thomas-osgood/ofs/README.md

 - **Make Directory**: This allows the client to create a new directory/directory structure in the uploads directory on the server.
 - **Multi-File Download**: This allows the client to download multiple files with one function call.
 - **Multi-File Upload**: This allows the client to upload multiple files with one function call.
+- **Storage Breakdown**: This allows the client to see the amount of space consumed in the server's upload and download directories.

 ## Example